-Over the last twenty-five years, I've picked many juries when trying criminal cases in LA and many other counties and states across the nation.
+Over the last twenty-five years, I've served on numerous juries while trying criminal cases in Los Angeles and various other counties and states across the nation.

 Obviously, you want to pick a jury that you think would be sympathetic to your client, the theory of your case, and what your case stands for.
-But the reality is it's very difficult to tell who is going to be sympathetic to your case and who won't.
-There is a lot of guesswork that goes into picking a jury.
+However, the reality is that it's very difficult to predict who will be sympathetic to your case and who won't.
+There is a significant amount of guesswork that goes into selecting a jury.

 However, if you know what you're doing, have experience, and know the type of juror you want.
 A lot of the guesswork is eliminated, and you can make educated decisions based on the information you have.